hackclub/hackclub/workshops/pcb_level_1/README.md

 img: 'https://cloud-182dent0a-hack-club-bot.vercel.app/0thumb.jpg'
 ---

-In this workshop, we will design an Arduino Nano-compatible microcontroller board.
+In this workshop, we will design an Arduino Nano-compatible microcontroller board using KiCAD.

 A finished SparkleTilt looks something like this (with your design customizations, of course):